A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

 Oct.
 15, 1925 -- Pirates 9, Senators 7

 The Senators blew a 6-3 lead when Hall of Famer Walter Johnson, who won Games 1 and 4 in the series, ran out of gas.
 Pittsburgh scored three times in the eighth and won, 9-7.
-Washington shortstop Roger Peckinpaugh, the AL MVP Award winner, committed eight errors in the series.
+Washington shortstop Roger Peckinpaugh, the AL MVP, committed eight errors in the series.

 Oct.
 10, 1924 -- Senators 4, Giants 3 (12)

 Many baseball historians argue this was the greatest Game 7.
 Washington fell behind, 3-1, but tied it with two runs in the eighth.
-The Senators went on to win the game in the 12th on a bad-hop grounder that scored Muddy Ruel, giving the city of Washington its only title.
+The Senators went on to win the game in the 12th on a bad-hop grounder that scored Muddy Ruel, giving Washington, D.C. its only title.

 Oct.
 16, 1912 -- Red Sox 3, Giants 2 (10)

 In what was technically Game 8, after Game 2 resulted in a tie because of darkness, New York went ahead, 2-1, in the top of the 10th on Fred Merkle's single.
 But in the bottom of the frame, center fielder Fred Snodgrass dropped a lazy popup, which proved costly in Boston's 3-2 win.